eXascaleInfolab/PyExPool/README.md

 	"""WebUI App sarting in the dedicated thread and providing remote interface to inspect ExecPool

 	Args:
-		uihost: str  - Web UI host
+		uihost (str)  - Web UI host
-		uiport: uint16  - Web UI port
+		uiport (uint16)  - Web UI port
-		name (optional): Defaults to None.
-The thread name.
-By default, a unique name is constructed of the form “Thread-N” where N is a small decimal number. daemon (bool, optional): Defaults to None.
-Start the thread in the daemon mode to be automatcally terminated on the main app exit. group (optional): Defaults to None.
-Reserved for future extension when a ThreadGroup class is implemented.
+		name  - The thread name.
+By default, a unique name is constructed of the form “Thread-N” where N is a small decimal number. daemon (bool)  - Start the thread in the daemon mode to be automatcally terminated on the main app exit. group  - Reserved for future extension
+			when a ThreadGroup class is implemented.
-		args (tuple, optional): Defaults to ().
-The argument tuple for the target invocation. kwargs (dict, optional): Defaults to {}.
-A dictionary of keyword arguments for the target invocation.
+		args (tuple)  - The argument tuple for the target invocation. kwargs (dict)  - A dictionary of keyword arguments for the target invocation.

-	Automatically created attributes:
+	Internal attributes:
-		cmd (UiCmd): UI command to be executed, which includes (reserved) attribute(s) for the invocation result.
+		cmd (UiCmd)  - UI command to be executed, which includes (reserved) attribute(s) for the invocation result.
 	"""
 ```